 The Cavs CORE Learning Community, formerly known as the Structured Education Program, is designed to offer incoming freshmen who test into Walsh’s beginning-level English and math courses additional structured assistance over their first years.
 Students are enrolled in this learning community based on their placement test results.
 Cavs CORE students have ongoing access to assigned tutors and a variety of experiential learning activities.
 Students in this learning community will take the following courses:

 |GE 110||Bldg Coll Literacy/Stud Skills||3|

 |MATH 109-2||Algebra Found/Appli II||3|

-An SEP Student's total load should not exceed 16 credit hours in both the fall and spring semesters of his or her freshman year.
-Students may apply to their professional advisors and the SEP Director for permission to waive this course-load cap.
+A Cavs CORE student's total load should not exceed 16 credit hours in both the fall and spring semesters of freshman year.
+Students may contact their professional advisors to request permission to waive this course-load cap.